-The Comprehensive Plan for the City of Neptune Beach, a copy of which is filed in the office of the city clerk on the date Ordinance No. 2021-13 was passed, has been approved and adopted as the comprehensive plan to guide the future development and growth of the City of Neptune Beach, Florida, as mandated by the Community Planning Act in F.S.
+The Comprehensive Plan for the City of Neptune Beach, (City of Neptune Beach Comprehensive Growth Management Plan) a copy of which is filed in the office of the city clerk on the date Ordinance No. 90-6-9 2021-13 was is passed, is hereby has been approved and adopted as the comprehensive plan to guide the future development and growth of the City of Neptune Beach, Florida, as mandated by the Community Planning Act in Local Government Comprehensive Plan and Land Development Regulation Act, F.S.
 Ch.
 163, pt.
 II.